iterative/dvc.org/content/docs/command-reference/data/status.md

   happen after adding new files into dvc but before using `dvc push` to upload the data; or after using `dvc gc -c`.

-- _DVC committed changes_ are new, modified, or deleted tracked files or directories that have been [committed to DVC].
+- _DVC committed changes_ are new, modified, deleted or renamed tracked files or directories that have been [committed to DVC].
 These may be ready for committing to Git.

-- _DVC uncommitted changes_ are new, modified, or deleted tracked files or directories that have not been [committed to DVC] yet.
+- _DVC uncommitted changes_ are new, modified, deleted or renamed tracked files or directories that have not been [committed to DVC] yet.
 You can `dvc add` or `dvc commit` these.

 - _Untracked files_ have not been added to DVC (nor Git).
 Only shown if the